GiovanniZambiasi/gameplay-framework-unity/README.md

 The root `namespace` of an assembly should be reserved mosttly to interfaces, shared data objects, extension methods and some components. **No `Entity` or `Manager`** should be in the root `namespace` of an assembly.

 ## How do I abstract?
-There are many ways of achieving abstraction, but here are some examples:
+There are many ways of achieving abstraction, but here are some examples involving `Managee`s and a `System`:
 - Using [C# events](https://docs.microsoft.com/en-us/dotnet/standard/events/):
   - A `Manager` could declare a specific `event` for when something happens.
 The `System` could subscribe to this event, and pass the callback along to another `Manager`
 ![Abstraction with CSharp Events](https://user-images.githubusercontent.com/46461122/152659476-24bb47ae-e87f-48e6-ba9b-e5bf1312619b.png)